JacquesCarette/Notes/2LevelsCategories.md

 The first thing to explore would be to do this for 2 levels, i.e. where all 3 parts could have pieces from 2 universes.

-Comma categories offer a first test case.
+Slice categories offer a first test case, and the coslice and comma.

 An obvious generalization would be an IJK-category.
 In fact, comma categories are probably 221-categories in that sense.

+These seems to be deeply related to Displayed Categories!
+Right now, I've started [doodling around](2Level/Category.lagda) on this.